Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Data and Experimental Protocol

 \subsection{Dataset composition and reproducibility}

-For the benchmark configuration, we generate 5000 training background segments, 200 test background segments, and 400 test signal segments.
-Signal-type fractions are MBHB 50\%, EMRI 30\%, and bright Galactic binary 20\%.
+For the benchmark configuration, we sample 5000 training confusion foreground segments, 200 test foreground segments, and 400 test signal segments.
+The 5000 foreground segments refer to the number of training examples presented to the autoencoder, not the total number of binaries present in the simulated foreground itself.
+The goal was to learn a stable representation of the confusion foreground distribution rather than exhaustively sample every possible realization over and over.
+Once the reconstruction loss and latent structure stabilize, adding large numbers of statistically similar foreground segments provides diminishing returns for the representation-learning stage.
+With more sophisticated simulations with more a more complex confusion foreground, the number of training foreground segments would need to increase accordingly.

+Signal-type fractions are MBHB 50\%, EMRI 30\%, and bright galactic binary 20\%.
 Seeded generation is deterministic at segment level (base seed plus index offsets), and per-segment metadata (source type, sampled parameters, and target SNR) are saved with the HDF5 datasets.
 This allows exact regeneration and audit of train/test composition.